Last updated : 9th April 2006

 Bloopers

-There seems to be some confusion in the script between the Royal Acadamy of Music and the Royal College.
+There seems to be some confusion in the script between the Royal Academy of Music and the Royal College.
 (Thanks to Louise Nadal)

-Important note to VHS/DVD buyers: the Contender versions from the late from 1997 and 2002 had to have ten seconds of footage trimmed from them during the scene where Doyle breaks into Shelley's flat.
+Important note to VHS/DVD buyers: the Contender versions from 1997 and 2002 had to have ten seconds of footage trimmed from the scene of Doyle breaking into Shelley's flat.
 This was at the insistence of the British Board of Film Classification who deemed that it was a demonstration of "criminal technology" that could be emulated by people watching the episode.
-Load of cobblers, of course, but the all-powerful BBFC do not have to account for their actions.
-It is somewhat ironic that British fans can catch the scene fully intact on Granada Minus...
+Load of cobblers, of course, but the all-powerful BBFC does not have to account for its actions.
+It was somewhat ironic that British fans could catch the scene fully intact in television reruns.
+Fortunately, after a protracted argument with them, sense eventually prevailed and Contender's DVD re-releases of 2004 has the scene fully intact, as do Network's DVD and BluRay versions from 2015.

 Deja Vu